dzbeck/multiscanner/docs/arch.md

 High-level Architecture
 -----------------------
-The MultiScanner architecture is shown in the figure below.
-Task management components (Celery/RabbitMQ Server and PostgreSQL Server) provide task assignment and tracking.
-Data storage is available for both malware samples (GlusterFS) and analysis results (Elasticsearch).
-Worker nodes execute tasks.
-Note that worker nodes are co-located with the distributed file system for improved performance.
+Details on the components of the MultiScanner architecture are given below the diagram.

 ![architecture1](img/arch1.png "MultiScanner Architecture")

+###Web Frontend

+The web application runs on [Flask](http://flask.pocoo.org/), uses [Bootstrap](https://getbootstrap.com/) and [jQuery](https://jquery.com/), and served via Apache.
+It is essentially an aesthetic wrapper around the REST API; all data and services provided are also available by querying the REST API.

+###REST API

+The REST API is also powered by Flask and served via Apache.
+It has an underlying PostgreSQL database in order to facilitate task tracking.
+Additionally, it acts as a gateway to the backend ElasticSearch document store.
+Searches entered into the web UI will be routed through the REST API and passed to the ElasticSearch cluster.
+This abstracts the complexity of querying ElasticSearch and gives the user a simple web interface to work with.

+###Task Queue

+We use Celery as our distributed task queue.

+###Task Tracking

+PostgreSQL is our task management database.
+It is here that we keep track of scan times, samples, and the status of tasks (pending, complete, failed).

+###Distributed File System

+GlusterFS is our distributed file system.
+Each component that needs access to the raw samples mounts the share via FUSE.
+We selected GlusterFS because it is much more performant in our use case of storing a large number of small samples than a technology like HDFS would be.

+###Worker Nodes

+The worker nodes are Celery clients running the MultiScanner Python application.
+Additionally, we implemented some batching within Celery to improve the performance of our worker nodes (which operate better at scale).
+Worker nodes will wait until there are 100 samples in its queue or 60 seconds have passed (whichever happens first) before kicking off its scan.
+These figures are configurable.

+All worker nodes (Celery clients) have the GlusterFS mounted, which gives access to the samples for scanning.
+In our setup, we co-locate the worker nodes with the GlusterFS nodes in order to reduce the network load of workers pulling samples from GlusterFS.

+###Report Storage

+We use ElasticSearch to store the results of our file scans.
+This is where the true power of this system comes in.
+ElasticSearch allows for performant, full text searching across all our reports and modules.
+This allows fast access to interesting details from your malware analysis tools, pivoting between samples, and powerful analytics on report output.

 Complete Workflow
 -----------------
-Each step of the MultiScanner workflow is described below the figure.
+Each step of the MultiScanner workflow is described below the diagram.

 ![architecture2](img/arch2.png "MultiScanner Workflow")

-1. The user submits a file through the Web (or REST) UI.
+1. The user submits a sample file through the Web UI or the REST UI.
-1. The Web (or REST) UI:
+1. The Web US or REST UI:
-  a\. &nbsp; Saves the file in the distributed file system
+  a\. &nbsp; Saves the file in the distributed file system (GlusterFS)
-  b\. &nbsp; Places the task on the work queue
+  b\. &nbsp; Places the task on the task queue (Celery)
-  c\. &nbsp; Posts and tracks Task ID
+  c\. &nbsp; Adds an entry to the task management database (PostgreSQL)
 1. The task manager pushes the task (filename to scan) to a worker node.
-1. The worker node:
+1. One of the worker nodes:
-  a\. &nbsp; Pulls the file from the file system
+  a\. &nbsp; Pulls the task from the Celery task queue
+  b\. &nbsp; Retrieves the corresponding sample file from the GlusterFS via its SHA256 value
-  b\. &nbsp; Analyses the file
+  c\. &nbsp; Analyses the file
+  d\. &nbsp; Generates a JSON blob and indexes it into Elasticsearch
-  c\. &nbsp; Updates the Postgres server with the task status (“finished”) and report ID
+  e\. &nbsp; Updates the task management database with the task status ("complete")
-  d\. &nbsp; Posts analysis results to the Elasticsearch datastore
 1. The Web (or REST) UI:
   a\. &nbsp; Gets report ID associated with the Task ID
   b\. &nbsp; Pulls analysis report from the Elasticsearch datastore